chaosvolt/cdda-tankmod-revived-mod/README.md

 # Tankmod: Revived, a vehicle and content mod for Cataclysm DDA and BN

-The official replacement to my old Tanks And Other Vehicles mod, for Catacylsm: Dark Days Ahead and Cataclysm: Bright Nights.
-Formerly Dependant upon Vehicle Additions Pack, formerly an in-repo mod and now being maintained as a third-party mod with no need for dependency upon other mods.
+The official replacement to my old Tanks And Other Vehicles mod, for Cataclysm: Dark Days Ahead and Cataclysm: Bright Nights.
+Formerly Dependent upon Vehicle Additions Pack, formerly an in-repo mod and now being maintained as a third-party mod with no need for dependency upon other mods.

-If you are using Dark Days Ahead, place the included Tankmod_Revived folder in your data/mods folder.
-If you are using the Bright Nights fork, use the Tankmod_Revived_BN folder instead.
-In either case it is recommended that, if updating the mod, to delete the older version of the folder rather than just dumping the new one onto the old one.
+This version is for the 0.1 Stable release of Cataclysm: Bright Nights.
+To use this, copy over the Tankmod_Revived_BN folder into data/mods.

+If you are using experimental Bright Nights, it is recommended you update from the main page using the "download zip" option within the green "code" button, and copy the Tankmod_Revived_BN folder into data/mods folder.

+Likewise, if you are using experimental DDA, use the Tankmod_Revived folder from the master branch.

 Notable changes from the last in-repo version of Tankmod:
 1. The main battle tank, self-propelled howitzer, and infantry fighting vehicle have been overhauled, more closely modeled after their real-world counterparts (which they've now been named after).
 Gone are the odd, spacious Merkava-like layouts, in favor of designs that better mimic the M1 Abrams, M109 howitzer, and M2 Bradley.